 Stay and Play in Key West

 The only thing more memorable than the fun and excitement of your Key West summer vacation will be the price you paid for it.
 The more money you save, the more you’ll have for a watersport, land tour, or delicious dinner along the seaport.
-Fury’s Stay and Play vacation packages include accommodations at a local hotel or resort paired with a variety of your favorite watersports.
+Our Stay and Play vacation packages include accommodations at a local hotel or resort paired with a variety of your favorite watersports.
 How does this sound?
 Wake up in a fluffy bed with the ocean breeze outside your window, then head over to the Margaritaville Marina to embark on parasail and jet ski trips.
-Make this a summer vacation to remember!
+And speaking of saving money, we are running a sizzling promotion to help you soak up the summer savings to save up to $20 off any trip using promo code FURY.

 Go on a Staycation